-85% of participants rated their satisfaction with the Agency's planning process as either good or very good in the current quarter.
-This has increased since the last quarter with sufficient data.
+97% of participants rated their satisfaction with the Agency's planning process as either good or very good in the current quarter.
+This has increased since the last quarter.

-Participant satisfaction under the existing survey method continues to be high, but has been below the trial site level.
+Participant satisfaction under the existing survey method continues to be high, but has fluctuated at around or below the trial site level.